juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### gen~

 `gen~` is an extension of the *Max* patching environment that is more efficient and lower level.
 It is great because it runs at the signal rate (audio rate), instead of using signal vectors (chunks of samples at a time).
 This is ideal for designing audio effects because we can work from a sample by sample basis.
 I will be using this environment to go over concepts that are covered in *Computer Music*.

+I won't go over too much about how `gen~` works here, instead there is this [online tutorial](https://cycling74.com/tutorials/gen~-for-beginners-part-1-a-place-to-start) written by Gregory Taylor, author of [Generating Sound & Organizing Time](https://cycling74.com/books/go).

+## Synthesis Fundamentals

+The chapters starts by introducing the concept of Unit Generators, which is essentially an algorithm for audio.

 [^1]: An interview with Charles Dodge (1993). <a href="https://www.jstor.org/stable/3681298">https://www.jstor.org/stable/3681298</a>